Anna210913/Day_30-Errors-Exceptions-JSON-Data-/README.md

 Day 30 focused on making the Password Manager **(Day 29)** more robust, reliable, and user-friendly by introducing proper error handling and improving how data is stored and accessed.
 Rather than building a new project, this day was all about refining and strengthening the existing application.

 ## ⚙️Improvements Made to the Password Manager
-🔍 Search Functionality
+- Search Functionality 🔍
     Users can now search for saved credentials by website Results are displayed using a pop-up dialog box
-⚠️ Exception Handling
+- Exception Handling ⚠️
-  Prevents the program from crashing when the data file doesn’t exist a website     is not found in the saved data.
+    Prevents the program from crashing when the data file doesn’t exist e.g., when a website is not found in the saved data.
-📁 Improved JSON Data Management
+- Improved JSON Data Management 📁
     Reading existing data from the JSON file
     Updating it with new entries
     Writing the updated data back safely
-🧹 Better User Experience
+- Better User Experience 🧹
     Clearing input fields after saving
     Clear and helpful pop-up messages

 ## What I Learned That Day